vedikak/DietOptimization/README.md

 # DietOptimization
-Uses linear programming to provide personalised diet plans using Python and Tableau
+Uses linear programming to provide personalised diet plans using Python and Tableau.